Does block size matter in randomized block Krylov low-rank approximation?: Randomized block Krylov with any block size

 \subsection{Proof of \cref{thm:LRA}}

 By \Cref{eq:UkB_is_block_Krylov}, we see that $\mU_k^\tp\mB$ is a square block Krylov matrix.
 As such, we can bound its minimum singular value with \cref{thm:krylov_sigmamin_bound} (formal version of \cref{thm:krylov_sigmamin_bound_intro}), proven below in \cref{sec:krylov_min_singularvalue}.
 Using this observation, analysis of RBKI is immediate.
-To remove the assumption $bt = k$, we first make the following observation, which we prove in \cref{sec:proofs}. \begin{lemma}[Smaller rank is easier] If $\mB$ is $(k',L)$-good for $\mA$, then it is $(k,L)$-good for any $k\leq k'$. \end{lemma}
+To remove the assumption $bt = k$, we first make the following observation, which we prove in \cref{sec:proofs}.